Non-Residential Learning Communities

 English majors come together to explore various career options available to students who pursue a liberal arts degree.
 The first step in the process will be to gain a better understanding of self through personality assessments and developmental theories.
 Students will then explore how this information relates to various career choices and opportunities.
 The second part of the course will cover different career goals, paths to obtaining those goals, the transferable skills of a liberal arts degree, and how best to present oneself in a competitive job market.

-Director: Inda Watrous
+Instructor: Inda Watrous

 Exploratory (ACES, Undecided Majors)